caprenter/bingley-music-town/README.md

     # Run all tests tagged 'javascript' with a javascript enabled browser against a LOCAL site.
     behat --profile=local --tags @javascript

+    # Run all tests tagged 'javascript' with a javascript enabled browser against a LOCAL site.
+    behat --profile=local features/<name of feature>.feature

 ## Watch the tests